Hiking in the Bent Creek Area

 Relax in our back deck hot tub and watch the sunset with beautiful views of Mount Pisgah.
 Our friendly knowledgeable staff will tell you about all the great places to hike and check out in town.
 High Speed wireless internet is available.
 Linens are included.
 We have bikes to borrow, bus and airport pick up, and camping available as well!

-From Asheville, take I-240 west to I-26 east and get off on exit 33, NC 191.
-Turn left, pass the Biltmore Square Mall, and head south on NC 191 for 2 miles.
+From Asheville, take I-240 west to I-26 east to exit 33, NC 191.
+Turn left, pass the Asheville Outlets, and continue south on NC 191 for 2 miles past the exit ramp.
 Turn right at the stoplight onto Bent Creek Ranch Road (following the brown signs for the Lake Powhatan Recreation Area).
-Bear left at a fork after 0.2 mi.
-Continue for about 2 miles to reach the National Forest and the first (Rice Pinnacle) parking area.
+Bear left at a fork after 0.2 mi on to Wesley Branch Road.
+Continue for about 2 miles to reach the National Forest and the first parking area (Rice Pinnacle).